Amrita-TIFAC-Cyber-Blockchain/2025_24CYS336-Blockchain-Technology/Assets/Projects/BT10/README.md

 ------

 ### Problem Statement
-Despite advancements in digital healthcare, current systems struggle to provide a secure and patient-centric environment.
-Patients often lack visibility and control over who accesses their medical records, while centralized databases pose risks of unauthorized access.
-AI models used for diagnosis are susceptible to attacks that can compromise their accuracy, potentially endangering lives.
-On top of that, blockchain-based solutions suffer from high and unstable transaction fees, limiting their practical use.
-Without transparent audit trails or verifiable AI decisions, trust and accountability remain major challenges in healthcare technology today.
+Despite the advancements in digital healthcare, the current systems have a hard time delivering a safe and patient-centric environment.
+Patients have little visibility and control over who can access their medical records, and centralized data is vulnerable to unauthorized access.
+AI models utilized for diagnosis are open to attacks that can affect their accuracy, potentially threatening lives.
+On top of that, the blockchain-based solutions suffer from high and unstable transaction fees which limits their practical use.
+Without transparent audit trails or verifiable AI decisions, there is still a major challenge in trust and accountability when it comes to healthcare technology nowadays.

 -----